 Enrollment and District Administrative Assistant

-We are holding our second Town Hall meeting on school finance for the purpose of providing background information to our community on education funding, sharing enrollment information, providing budget forecast data and answering questions.
-This meeting will be recorded and shared on the district's YouTube channel: www.youtube.com/isd719
+PLSAS held two Town Hall meetings on school finance for the purpose of providing background information to our community on education funding, sharing enrollment information, providing budget forecast data and answering questions.

-PLSAS' first Town Hall Meeting on School Finance was held January 25, 2023.
-You can view the recording here: https://youtu.be/hG7FwM98pgE
+PLSAS' first Town Hall Meeting was held January 25, 2023.
+You can view the recording, here.

-Do you have input on social finance as we build our budget?
+Do you have input on school finance as we build our budget?
 Email us at email@example.com.